Skip to content

 bash

-KUBECONFIG=$KCP_KUBECONFIG kubectl kcp workspace use :root
+KUBECONFIG=$PM_KUBECONFIG kubectl kcp workspace use :root

-kubectl --kubeconfig $KIND_KUBECONFIG get nodes
+kubectl --kubeconfig $COMPUTE_KUBECONFIG get nodes

 Create the provider workspace